chihchiehchen/ICH-TEST-BENCHMARK/README.md

    |     UNETR                    |  85.47  |  105.65 |  93.59 |
    |     SUNeXt-L (Ours)          |  11.97  |  25.65  |  97.66 |

-## MNIST dataset (segmentation, with multi-scale scaling)
+## MNIST dataset (segmentation, with multi-scale scaling, '0' digit as background label, randomly mix two digits in one image)
-    We test if network architectures are capatable of capturing multi-scale objects.
+    This is a harder task.
+We set the label of '0' digit the same as the background label to simulate bones, tumors, califications in ICH dataset, and randomly mix two digits in one image.
+Run the following command:

    |     Method                   |  Params |  FLOPs  |  mIoU  |
    | :-------------------------:  | :-----: | :-----: | :----: |